chesterbr/chesterbr.github.io/_posts/2020-07-19-building-a-classic-xbox-to-usb-adapter-to-use-a-redoctane-ignition-ddr-mat-on-a-computer.md

 layout: post
 title: "Building a classic XBox to USB adapter (to use a RedOctane Ignition DDR mat to a computer)"
 og_image: "/img/2020/07/box-final.jpg"
-description: "This is the best DDR pad money can buy.
+description: "This is the best DDR pad you could have back in the days.
 With some wiring, the groove continues in 2020!"
 comments: true
 categories:
 ---